moshesipper/SAFE/README.md

-# SAFE
-The SAFE Algorithm: Solution and Fitness Evolution
+# The SAFE Algorithm: Solution and Fitness Evolution

 The project is available here: https://github.com/EpistasisLab/SAFE